Surgery After Weight Loss Las Vegas

 Is Surgery After Weight Loss Right for Me?

 If you’ve undergone a surgical weight-loss procedure, such as lap band surgery, you may be disappointed by the leftover excess skin that drapes over your waist.
 That’s not unusual, and our surgeons can help improve your appearance with body contouring procedures tailored for your needs.
 If you’re considering surgery after weight loss, however, it’s important to be at a stable weight and in good physical health.

 It’s also important to understand both the possibilities and limitations of plastic surgery and have realistic expectations about your results.

 Post-weight loss plastic surgery often involves a combination of procedures to remove excess skin and improve your body’s tone and contour.
 Areas commonly improved include:

 Getting the results you desire begins at your consultation.
-Through careful and methodical planning, Dr. Edwards or Dr. Higgins develop a treatment plan for you that may include surgical procedures performed in stages to ensure your safety.
+Through careful and methodical planning, Dr. Edwards, Dr. Higgins, and Dr. Silver develop a treatment plan for you that may include surgical procedures performed in stages to ensure your safety.

 One of the most common procedures performed after weight loss surgery is called a panniculectomy, which is sometimes incorporated into a tummy tuck surgery.
 The pannus is the overhanging skin of the lower abdomen that typically occurs after major weight loss, pregnancy, or both.